swc-project/website/docs/configuring-swc.md

 ### jsc.transform.optimizer

+**Note**: Optimizer of the swc assumes

+- It's a module or wrapped in an iife.

+* Accessing (get) global variables does not have a side-effect.

+It is the same assumption as the google closure compiler.

+- You don't add fields to literals like a numeric literal, regular expression or a string literal.

+* Files are served as gzipped.

+It means that swc will not focus on reducing size of not-gzipped file size.

-- Setting this to `undefined` skips optimizer pass
+Setting this to `undefined` skips optimizer pass

 #### jsc.transform.optimizer.globals